bkasaeer/get-census-data/README.md

 # get-census-data
 ## About this Project

-This package provides a high-level API to obtain a series of key socioeconomic and internet connectivity parameters from 5-year estimates of American Community Survey (ACS-5) for the two most recent years: 2018 or 2019.
+This code provides a high-level API to obtain a series of key socioeconomic and internet connectivity parameters from 5-year estimates of American Community Survey (ACS-5) for the two most recent years: 2018 or 2019.
 The censusdata package is used to pull data from the Census database.
 This work enables the user to obtain data in a pandas dataframe